 West Virginia requires a routine safety inspection every 12 months.
 It has reciprocity with Louisiana, Mississippi, Missouri, New Hampshire, New York, Oklahoma, Texas, Utah, and Wyoming.
 Therefore, out-of-state inspection sticker from these states is valid in West Virginia until expiration.

 Where to Register Your Vehicle

 You will register your vehicle with the West Virginia Department of Motor Vehicles.
 For first-time registration, you must apply in person at a DMV location.

-The state announced that it will begin to digitize the process during the first part of 2023 .
-You will be able to completely register your vehicle online using the Champ Titles Digital Title and Registration Suite.
+The state announced it would begin digitizing the process in the first part of 2023 .
+Register your vehicle online using the Champ Titles Digital Title and Registration Suite.
 Your registration will be digital, and you will get your license plate by mail.